Eelis/GrappleMap/doc/FAQ.md

 different angles, dynamics, and controls around the area in question.
 But that is to be expected: every part of the map is fair game for refinement at all times.

-One thing that needs to be stressed is the need for citations of instructional source material, and the pedigree of the instructors.
+One thing that needs to be stressed is the need for citations of instructional source materials, and the pedigree of the instructors.

 The GrappleMap is only useful to people if they can be confident that

   1. it contains only proven, battle-tested bread and butter techniques that the very best practitioners rely on in top competition; and
   2. the instructional materials cited provide the best exposition, by instructors who have been successful with the technique at the highest level.

+You can still use the GrappleMap *software* to map any moves you like, including experimental ones you're just playing with at the gym, in a database of your own.
+And you're free to base that custom database off of "the" GrappleMap.

 Anyway, I hang out in #grapplemap on Freenode IRC.
 Do [drop by](https://webchat.freenode.net/)!
 I'll gladly help people get going.